digitalaidseattle/plymouth-housing/docs/setup-guide.md

 ### Cloud Database for Development

-Similar as above.
+Similar as above, but create a Azure SQL database.
+Easiest way to connect is to use SQL Authentication.
-Just make sure that you can access the database from your local machine.
+Make sure that you add your local IP to **Security/Networking** of the SQL Server (not the database) Just make sure that you can access the database from your local machine.
-You can verify by adding it to the VS COde extension.
+You can verify by adding it to the VS Code extension.

 ## Local Development